 This additional study work will require outside support beyond the current Troilus Gold teams' work.
-An estimate of this work is \$300,000 to prepare for the Prefeasibility study.
+At the time the PEA was published, an estimate of this work was \$300,000 to prepare for the Prefeasibility study.
+To date, the Comrporation has spent in excess of this estimate as it prepares for a feasibility study.